 Compression damping controls the rate at which the shock compresses when it encounters a bump.
-The proper compression setting is a personal preference and changes with rider weight. riding style and conditions.
+The proper compression setting is a personal preference and changes with rider weight, riding style and conditions.

-The compression knob (see picture on right) is located on the nil reservoir
+The Dual Speed Compression (DSC) knob (shown at right) is located on the oil reservoir.

-For more compression, turn the compression adjuster knob clockwise.
+For more compression - turn the compression adjusters clockwise.

-For less compression, turn the compression adjuster knob counterclockwise
+For less compression - turn the compression adjusters counterclockwise.